Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 These off-the-wall mood swings can affect a person’s sleep, potential energy, activity, judgment, and ability to think as clearly as usual.

-How is This Mental Illness Perceived by Life Insurance Companies?
+How Are Mental Illnesses Perceived by Life Insurance Companies?

-Life insurance carriers always prefer to see an applicant with a bipolar condition well-managed and under control.
-They hope to see somewhat of a normal lifestyle where your condition does not have many or severe adverse effects in your everyday life.
+Life insurance underwriters prefer applicants that have their condition well-managed and under control.
+They hope to see somewhat of a normal lifestyle where your condition does not have severe adverse effects in your everyday life.

 For example, they would not classify your condition as being under control if you cannot work or drive a car with your situation.